haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 <img src=Images/scaled_model_summary.png alt="Scaled model summary" width="450"/>

 To test the model, we looked at the distribution of residuals for homoscedasticity.
-However, the residuals show a relationship.
-The heteroscedasticity is likely to due to one or more of the predictors' distribution is skewed or that there might be features our dataset does not have information on.
+The residuals although scattered did suggest a minor positive linear relationship.
+The heteroscedasticity is likely to due to one or more of the predictors' distribution being skewed or that there might be missing features our dataset does not have information on.

 <img src=Images/scaled_residuals.png alt="Residuals scatter plot and historgram" width="450"/>

 We conducted a train, test split test using 80% of our data to predict the other 20%.
-The model's mean absolute error is 3.022
+The model's mean absolute error was 3.022

 <img src=Images/model_final.png alt="Train test split model" width="450"/>